Anaminus/rbxmk/doc/formats.md

 certain types.
 A format may also have no definition for either decoding or encoding at all.

-A format that can encode a **Stringlike** type accepts any type that can be converted to a string.
-Additionally, an [Instance][Instance] will be accepted as a Stringlike when it has a particular [ClassName][Instance.ClassName], with a selected property that has a Stringlike value that isn't an Instance.
+A format that can encode a **Stringable** type accepts any type that can be converted to a string.
+Additionally, an [Instance][Instance] will be accepted as a Stringable when it has a particular [ClassName][Instance.ClassName], with a selected property that has a [Stringlike][Stringlike] value.
 In this case, the property is encoded.

 ClassName         | Property
 ------------------|---------